Last reviewed on 24th August 2023 by Martin Alexander (Mortgage Advisor)

 Buy to let mortgage after bankruptcy

-- are already a homeowner
+- You’re already a homeowner

-As specialist mortgage advisors, we know exactly which lenders are likely to lend you a mortgage after bankruptcy.
-Even if you can pass a credit check, certain lenders may not allow bankruptcy and therefore decline your application.
+As specialist mortgage advisors, we know exactly which lenders are likely to approve you for a mortgage after bankruptcy.
+Even if you can pass a credit check, certain lenders may not allow bankruptcy at all and will therefore decline your application.